parsleyhealth/recruiting/README.md

 In this task you'll be creating and deploying a full, simple, client-side, single-page application.
 The goal is to see how well you realize the sort of project you might be expected to work on here at Parsley Health.
 If you have any questions don't hesitate to email me at michael@parsleyhealth.com.

+### Requirements

+I would like you to create a **multi-step** or **multi-screen** patient ingest form that gathers standard medical data.
+Here is a list of data points, disease and questions you might want to use: https://github.com/parsleyhealth/dev-test/blob/master/fixtures.md

+Please use your best judgement on how to organize them your form.

+Here are some guidelines / ideas:

+* **Demographic data**: name, email, address, birthdate, etc
+* **Medical history information**: family history, medications, diseases, allergies
+* **Acceptance of a contract** (lorem ipsum text is fine)

+Pleaes note:

+* Several steps should be used to organize the information, with no full page reload between them
+* It would be nice to see the stage you're at in the form

+Finishing up:

+* Present a **wrap-up or summary screen** prior to submission where you show the collected data, and which allows the patient to go back and edit if any information was entered incorrectly.
+* Simulate submitting the data to a REST API endpoint by **printing the payload to the console**.
+* **Reset the form** and return the user to the initial state.

 ### Time limits

 Please spend **no more than 3-hours** on this test.
 If you can't make it perfect in that time, don't worry, just send me what you've accomplished.